Binary sequences meet the Fibonacci sequence: The case of the PTM sequence

 Now, the PTM sequence is a very special case due to the property that it contains at most two consecutive $1$'s.
 Here we sketch another way to determine $\cal{V}(f)$ using this fact.
 Consider substituting each block $(0,1,1,0)$ in $(T_n)_{n\in\N}$ with $(0,0,0)$ and let $(T'_n)_{n\in\N}$ denote the resulting binary sequence.
 If $(f'(n))_{n \in \N}$ is the associated sequence of the form \eqref{fdefinition}, then by the observation at the end of Section \ref{sec:notation} we get $\cal{V}(f) = \cal{V}(f')$.
 But $(T'_n)_{n\in\N}$ consists of strings of $0$s separated by single $1$s, each marking a ``reset point'' for the sequence of quotients $f'(n+1)/f'(n)$.
 Hence, these quotients coincide with initial values of $g(n+1)/g(n)$, where $g$ is the binary recurrence sequence given by $g(n+2)=ag(n+1)+bg(n), g(0)=1,g(1)=1$.
 One can show that $1$s appear in $(T'_n)_{n\in\N}$ at distance at most $7$ (and this distance is attained), which means that $\cal{V}(f) = \{g(n+1)/g(n): 0 \leq n < 7 \}$.

 Concerning automaticity, in Sections \ref{sec:fin_auto} and \ref{sec:construction} we give constructive versions of the proof in a more general setting.

 \begin{rem} If we consider other, more complicated automatic sequences in place of $T_n$, the size of the DFAO generating $(h(n))_{n \in \N}$ may change drastically.
-For example, replacing $T_n$ with a $0$-$1$ variant of the Rudin--Shapiro sequence seems to yield a DFAO with $214$ states and $38$ possible outputs $h(n)$. \end{rem}
+For example, replacing $T_n$ with a $0$-$1$ variant of the Rudin--Shapiro sequence seems to produce an lsd-first DFAO with $214$ states and $38$ possible outputs $h(n)$. \end{rem}

 \begin{rem} If we treat $a, b$ as fixed integers (not both equal to 0), then not all quotients $h_{i}$ given in the statement of Theorem \ref{PTMcase} are defined.
 More precisely, let $C_{i}$ be the curve defined by the equation $d_{i}(a, b)=0$.
 We see that for each integer point lying on $C_{i}$ we have that $h_{i+1}$ is not defined.
 If $i=1$ and $(a, b)$ is integer point on $C_{1}$, i.e., $b=-a$ the set of values of the sequence $(f(n))_{n\in\N}$ is infinite as well as the set of $n\in\N$ such that $f(n)=0$.